97NovaClaw/amelia-cpt-sync/README.md

 - **Extras**: Enter your extras field slug (e.g., `service_extras`)
   - Recommended JetEngine Type: **Repeater**
   - Stores the complete extras array from Amelia

+### Full Sync Tab

+Use the Full Sync feature to manually sync all existing Amelia services:

+1. Navigate to the **Full Sync** tab
+2. Click **Run Full Sync Now**
+3. The plugin will:
+   - Fetch all services from Amelia database
+   - Compare with existing CPT posts
+   - Create new posts for services that don't exist
+   - Update existing posts with latest data
+   - Sync all meta fields, images, and categories
+4. View detailed results showing:
+   - Total services processed
+   - Number created vs updated
+   - Any errors encountered

 ## How It Works